skyloadGithub/DPR/README.md

 For more details, the readers are referred to the following paper:

+1) Ni Y, Saunders C, Szedmak S, Niranjan M. Exploitation of machine learning techniques in modeling phrase movements for machine translation.
+Journal of Machine Learning Research.
+2011;12:1-30.

-"Y. Ni, C. Saunders, S. Szedmak, and M. Niranjan.
-Handling phrase reorderings for machine translation.
-In Proceedings of the joint conference of the 47th Annual Meeting of the Association for Computational Linguistics and the 4th International Joint Conference on Natural Language Processing of the Asian Federation of Natural Language Processing (ACL–IJCNLP 2009), pages 241–244, Singapore, 2009"
+2) Ni Y, Saunders C, Szedmak S, Niranjan M. Handling phrase reorderings for machine translation.
+In Proceedings of the joint conference of the 47th Annual Meeting of the Association for Computational Linguistics and the 4th International Joint Conference on Natural Language Processing of the Asian Federation of Natural Language Processing.
+2009.

 B. Copyright